nithiroj/car-recognition/README.md

 Run train.ipynb on Google Colab by clicking the badge. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nithiroj/car-recognition/blob/master/train.ipynb)

+In CoLab, during training model, you may find warning **"Buffered data was truncated after reaching the output size limit."** because there is a limited memory for displaying output on colab.
+However, the machine keeps running in the background and the output is processed but it is not displayed because of the buffered limit.
+You will still get your desired output.

 ### Test

 Run test.ipynb on Google Colab by clicking the badge. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nithiroj/car-recognition/blob/master/test.ipynb)